What to Do If You’ve Been Accused of Child Molestation?

 If you are facing child molestation accusations, you should immediately begin gathering information for your attorney.
 If there is any physical evidence from the interaction with the accuser, such as clothing or objects, put them in bags and seal them.
 Also, collect any photographs or video evidence that may be available.

 Make sure to print out and preserve text messages, Facebook messages, and other evidence on social media – without communicating with the accuser or their family.
 If you have emails or other documentation from the alleged situation, put those in envelopes.
 Present all information and evidence to your attorney immediately.

 Contact a Skilled Child Molestation Attorney Right Away

-The most important thing you can do to protect yourself is to contact a sex crime attorney.
+The most important thing you can do to protect yourself is to contact a Phoenix sex crime attorney.
 Your attorney understands that false accusations can arise from confusing situations.
 We will compassionately listen to your story and make sure it is heard.
 Call The Law Office of Howard A. Snader today.